red seaweed pressing on paper drying out - title image for blog on how to press seaweed for art

 How to Press Seaweed for Art

-4 of the Red Seaweed Art Prints from Beach House Art
+A set of 2 of the Red Seaweed Art Prints from Beach House Art

 A Quick Introduction to the Seaweed Found on the UK's Beaches